joeypiccola/updatereporting_win/README.md

 ### The Report

 The update report is consumed as an external fact named `updatereporting_win`.
-An example of this fact is below.
+An abbreviated example of this fact is below.
 The report includes the last scan time as well as the last modified time of the local wsusscn2.cab.
+The `wsusscn2_file_lastwritetime` can be used to determine whether or not the system is using a relevant \ latest copy of the wsusscn2.cab file (released monthly).

 ```json
 {